-Elite Kinship Networks and State-Building Preferences in Imperial China
+Blood Is Thicker Than Water: Elite Kinship Networks and State Building in Imperial China

 A long tradition in social sciences scholarship has established that kinship-based institutions undermine state building.
-I argue that kinship networks, when geographically dispersed, cross-cut local cleavages and align the incentives of self-interested elites in favor of building a strong state, which exhibits scale economies in providing protection and justice throughout a large territory.
-I evaluate my argument by examining elite preferences during a state-building reform in 11th century China.
+I argue that kinship networks, when geographically dispersed, cross-cut local cleavages and align the incentives of self-interested elites in favor of building a strong state, which generates scale economies in providing protection and justice throughout a large territory.
+I evaluate this argument by examining elite preferences related to a state-building reform in 11th century China.
 I map politicians' kinship networks using their tomb epitaphs and collect data on their political allegiances from archival materials.
-Statistical analysis and narrative evidence demonstrate that dispersed kinship networks align elites’ family interests with state interests and incentivize elites to support building a strong central state.
+Statistical analysis demonstrates that a politician's support for state building increases with the geographic size of his kinship network, controlling for a number of individual, family, and regional characteristics.
 My findings highlight the importance of elite social structure in facilitating state development and help understand state building in China – a useful, yet understudied, counterpoint to the Euro-centric literature.

-Keywords: State building; kinship network; state–society relations; cross-cutting cleavages
+Keywords: State building; kinship network; state–society relations; cross-cutting cleavages; imperial China

 Suggested Citation: Suggested Citation